Back home

 Welcome to my blog!

-A brief hello and a look at what's coming, including thoughts on event-driven architecture, bio-inspired computing, and building software the way nature builds systems.
+A brief hello and a look at what's coming, including thoughts on software architecture, enterprise engineering, and lessons learned from over a decade in the tech industry.

 February 9, 2026